 Generally, within five years, immigrants with green cards, who have demonstrated strong morals, and have maintained continuous physical presence in the United States, have the legal right to apply for United States citizenship.
 Citizenship will be granted if the immigrant demonstrates the ability to speak and understand English, and pass a test on United States history and government.

-We strongly urge immigrants to contact our office to learn more about the important differences between having legal permanent resident status and being a United States citizen.
+At Nuñez & Associates, we strongly urge immigrants to contact our office to learn more about the important differences between having legal permanent resident status and being a United States citizen.
 Our team of experienced immigration attorneys can ensure you never have to worry about deportation by helping you move through the citizenship process.
 Our law firm is located at 3030 N. Central Ave., Suite 602, Phoenix, AZ 85012.